ambiguousname/ambiguousname.github.io/_drafts/fortran_format.md

 ---
 layout: post
-title: Explaining Fortran's FORMAT statement
+title: Explaining FORTRAN's FORMAT statement
 ---

 If you've ever done any amount of programming, you may be familiar with formatted printing<!--more-->.
 It's used in almost every modern language I can think of, from Python to Lisp.